Patrick Young Alexander: At sea

-On 1 April 1885, just 3 days after his 18th birthday, Patrick Alexander signed as an apprentice Merchant Navy officer.
+On 1 April 1885, just three days after his 18th birthday, Alexander signed as an apprentice Merchant Navy officer.
 The very next day he sailed upon the Minero, a barque of 478 tones bound for Fremantle in Western Australia, a distance of 12500 mi in a vessel powered only by the wind.

-60 days into the journey, while aloft helping with the sails, Patrick lost his grip and fell.
+60 days into the journey, while aloft helping with the sails, Alexander lost his grip and fell.
 As he hit the deck, he broke his leg.
 The ship was still three weeks away from port and there was little that could be done other than to strap Patrick into a bunk for the rest of the journey, letting the leg heal without expert attention.

 The Minero had left England with a crew short by one member.
 At Fremantle, two of the crew jumped ship, possibly encouraged by rumours of gold being found in the desert; replacement crewmen were hard to come by and only one could be found.
 The Minero set sail for Cossack and Port Walcott some 1000 mi to the North, seeking a cargo, probably of wool and pearl shell, for the return to London.
 Patrick was getting about with the aid of a crutch and, given the shortage of crew, he was helping as best he could.
 On 10 August, in rough weather on a wet and slippery deck, Alexander fell again and re-broke his injured leg.
 He was taken to Victoria Hospital at Geraldton.
 The Minero returned to London without him.
-Patrick returned to England; despite treatment, it was clear that his injuries would leave him lame for life.
+Patrick returned to England; despite treatment, his injuries would leave him disabled for life.

-In 1886, while he was away from England, Patrick Alexander's elder brother died.
+In 1886, while he was away from England, Alexander's brother died.
 The following year, Patrick's mother, Emma, died.
 In 1890, Patrick's father, Andrew, died at the age of 62.
-Now aged 23, Patrick was quite alone.
-Patrick's father had left him everything: almost £60,000 (equivalent to £ in .)
-At the time it was enough for a gentleman to live in some comfort.
-Patrick was to use his inheritance to pursue his various interests.
+Patrick's father had left him almost £60,000 (equivalent to £ in .)